 You can also vote for Backdoor Survival daily at Top Prepper Websites!

 Below you will find the items related to today’s article as well as links to many of my favorite preps.
 They cover a mixed bag and none will break the budget.

 Military Prismatic Sighting Compass & Pouch: I have owned this compass for a long time.

 Timberland Hiking Boots: When it comes to hiking books, I favor Timberland boots.
 They are comfy and never wear out.
 There are styles in all price ranges for both men and women.

 UltraFire Mini Cree LED Flashlight: FAVORITE!
-At the time of this writing, this one is only $3.40 with free shipping.
+At the time of this writing, this one is with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.